TassianaMilka/Course/Dio/Microsoft Copilot AI/ Contribuindo em um Projeto Open Source no GitHub/README.md

 # The principals

-1. pull and issues the Github.
+1.pull and issues the Github.

 --------------------------------------------------------------------------------------------------------------------------------